 5210 Biblical Hebrew I 3 hrs.
 An introductory-level study of the basic principles of biblical Hebrew grammar and syntax, with reading and writing exercises.
 Acquisition of a basic vocabulary is expected, with some reading in selected Old Testament passages.
 FORMERLY: BIST 5330.
 5220 Biblical Hebrew II 3 hrs.
 A continuation of the introductory-level study of biblical Hebrew grammar and syntax, with reading and translation of selected narrative passages.
 Second-year Hebrew is strongly recommended after this course for facility in the Hebrew text of the Old Testament.
 PREREQUISITE: BLAN 5210 or equivalent.
 FORMERLY: BIST 5430.
-Biblical Greek I 3 hrs.
+5310 Biblical Greek I 3 hrs.
 A study of the basic principles of grammar, with reading and writing exercises.
 Acquisition of a basic vocabulary is expected, with some reading in selected New Testament passages.
 FORMERLY: BIST 5340.
-Biblical Greek II 5320 3 hrs.
+5320 Biblical Greek II 3 hrs.
 A continuation of the study of basic principles of grammar, with reading and writing exercises.
 Continuation of acquisition of basic vocabulary is expected, with some reading in selected passages.
 Second-year Greek is strongly recommended after this course for facility in the Greek text of the New Testament.
 PREREQUISITE: BLAN 5310 or equivalent.
 FORMERLY: BIST 5440.
-Research Design/Principles and Skills 1 hr.
+5900 Research Design/Principles and Skills 1 hr.
 Methods of research, bibliography, and design for project or thesis, with attention to form and principles of writing.
 SAME AS: CHIS/INTS/NEWT/OLDT/THST 5900.
-Biblical Hebrew III 3 hrs.
+6210 Biblical Hebrew III 3 hrs.
 Intermediate course consists of a reading of selected passages of the Hebrew Old Testament for the purpose of acquiring a large vocabulary and general facility in interpretation of Hebrew texts.
 PREREQUISITE: BLAN 5220.
 FORMERLY: BIST 6131.
-Biblical Hebrew IV 3 hrs.
+6220 Biblical Hebrew IV 3 hrs.
 Advanced course is a continuation of reading of selected passages of the Hebrew Bible, with special attention given to exegesis.
-Student will also research and write a major exegetical study of an Old Testament passage, based on the Hebrew text.
+Students will also research and write a major exegetical study of an Old Testament passage, based on the Hebrew text.
 PREREQUISITE: BLAN 6210.
 FORMERLY: BIST 6231.
-Greek III 3 hrs.
+6310 Greek III 3 hrs.
 Second-year Greek including a study of exegetical methods for preaching and teaching.
 PREREQUISITE: BLAN 5320 or equivalent.
 FORMERLY: BIST 6141.
-6320 Greek IV 3 hrs.
-Continuation of second-year Greek, focusing on the refinement of exegetical methods for preaching and teaching.
-PREREQUISITE: BLAN 6310 or equivalent.
-FORMERLY: BIST 6241.